Table of Contents

 It's a fast-growing variety that goes by the names Commodore and Old Homestead.
 The pods are meaty and sensitive, taking anywhere from 52 to 65 days before harvest.
 They can be grown in nearly any climate since they are so adaptable.

 It germinates in chilly soil and, once planted, is weather tolerant.
 Not only that, but it's disease-resistant as well.
-The beans will be ready to pick in 48-54 days.
+The beans will be ready to pick them in 48-54 days.

-Tips For Growing Beans In Containers
+Steps Of Growing Beans In Containers

 There are a few things you can do to ensure success with any beans you choose to cultivate.
 Here are seven techniques for growing beans in containers.

 Beans require a lot of sunlight to produce them efficiently.
 Choose a location that receives at least eight hours of sunlight per day.

 If a spot this sunny is difficult to come by, seek a shade-tolerant pole bean type.
 Even with only six hours of sunlight every day, these will thrive.

 Other elements to consider while determining where to plant your bean container garden include wind and heat.

 Pole beans grow to be rather tall and prone to being blown over.
 It is critical to select a location that is well-protected from wind gusts.